 How is lymphadenopathy diagnosed?

-Your caregiver will check your lymph node for its size and location.
-You may need the following tests to help caregivers find the cause of your lymphadenopathy:
+Your healthcare provider will check your lymph node for its size and location.
+You may need the following tests to help healthcare providers find the cause of your lymphadenopathy:

 - Blood tests may show if you have an infection or other medical condition.

-- An MRI uses powerful magnets and a computer to take pictures of your lymph nodes.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- An x-ray, ultrasound, CT, or MRI of your lymph nodes may be taken.
+You may be given contrast liquid to help the lymph nodes show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - A lymph node biopsy is a procedure used to remove a sample of tissue to be tested.
-Caregivers may remove lymph cells through a needle or remove one or more lymph nodes during surgery.
+Healthcare providers may remove lymph cells through a needle or remove one or more lymph nodes during surgery.

 How is lymphadenopathy treated?

 Your symptoms may go away without treatment.
-Your caregiver may need to treat the problem that has caused the lymph nodes to swell.
+Your healthcare provider may need to treat the problem that has caused the lymph nodes to swell.
 Medicines may be given for infections, cancer, or other causes of your lymphadenopathy.

 - You have a fever.